 |Outline (0.07 MB)||Available after Purchase|

 Alan H. Polonsky – his practice Polonsky & Polonsky in Audubon NJ, emphasis is on Social Security matters with representation in over 8,000 individual cases.
 He is a Member of the Board of Directors and Sustaining Member of NOSSCR and has taught numerous New Jersey ICLE classes in basic and advanced topics of Social Security Law and Practice.
 Alan earned his J.D. from Widener Law School (1975) LL.
 M. Temple Law School (Taxation 1983).

-Lea Ko currently serves as NOSSCR’s staff attorney, where her primary role is to assist NOSSCR members in their ability to represent claimants for Social Security disability and SSI benefits.
-Prior to joining NOSSCR in July 2016, Ms. Ko worked for a private law firm representing Social Security claimants out of Richmond, Virginia since graduating from Wake Forest University School of Law in 2013.
-During her last year of law school, Ms. Ko also worked as a Social Security brief writer, drafting pre-hearing briefs on claimants’ behalf.
+Lea Robbins currently serves as the staff attorney for the National Organization of Social Security Claimants’ Representatives (NOSSCR), where her primary role is to assist NOSSCR members in their ability to represent claimants for Social Security disability and SSI benefits.
+Prior to joining NOSSCR in July 2016, Ms. Robbins worked for a private law firm representing Social Security claimants out of Richmond, Virginia since graduating from Wake Forest University School of Law in 2013.
+During her last year of law school, Ms. Robbins also worked as a Social Security brief writer, drafting pre-hearing briefs on claimants’ behalf.